Basis Educational Group

 BASIS Educational Group.
 LLC, styled BASIS.ed, is a for-profit education management organization based in Scottsdale, Arizona.
-It serves primarily Basis Charter Schools, a non-profit charter management organization with offices in the same complex.
+It serves primarily BASIS Charter Schools, a non-profit charter management organization with offices in the same complex.

 The BASIS Charter School network is organized by the regions in which the schools operate: BASIS Charter Schools, Inc, BTX Schools, Inc (Texas), BASIS D.C.
 (Washington D.C.), and BASIS Baton Rouge (Louisiana).
 In 2021, BASIS Charter Schools' 31 campuses enrolled 29,000 students.
 In 2018, BASIS Charter Schools claimed 29 schools and 17,000 students, which matches publicly available enrollment numbers from BASIS Charter Schools.
 In 2015, BASIS Charter Schools enrolled 12,014 students.

+BASIS Charter School locations

+The locations of the BASIS Charter Schools are as follows.